mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 #### Agent

-The agent supports outbound unauthenticated proxy servers but requires additional configuration after installation by running the ConfigureOutBoundProxy.ps1 script located in \Program Files\Microsoft Hybrid Service\ on the computer where the agent is installed, for example:
+The Agent supports outbound unauthenticated proxy servers but requires additional configuration after the installation.
+Run the `ConfigureOutBoundProxy.ps1` script located in `\Program Files\Microsoft Hybrid Service\` on the computer where the Agent is installed.
+For example:

 ```PowerShell
 PS C:\Program Files\Microsoft Hybrid Service\>.\ConfigureOutBoundProxy.ps1 -ProxyAddress http://proxyserver:8080
 ```

-By running the script, the following section will be added to the Microsoft.Online.EME.Hybrid.Agent.Service.exe.config file located in the same folder:
+By running the script, the following section will be added to the `Microsoft.Online.EME.Hybrid.Agent.Service.exe.config` file located in the same folder:

 ```xml
   <system.net>